 Primary Care Dermatology Society

 Acne vulgaris is a common but incurable skin condition that affects a majority of people at some point in their lives, most prominently during puberty; about 80% of people aged 11 to 30 are affected by acne, with some carrying the condition into adulthood.
-While not generally dangerous, acne can cause significant scarring as well as psychological harm, including loss of self-esteem, anxiety, and depression.
+While not associated with mortality, acne can cause significant scarring as well as psychological harm, including loss of self-esteem, anxiety, and depression.
 Therefore, ensuring high quality management of acne can greatly improve patient outcomes.

-This new Guidelines covers the diagnostic features of acne, potential triggers, and the management of both acne and the scarring that can result.
+This new Guidelines summary covers the diagnostic features of acne, potential triggers, and the management of both acne and acne scars.